kravietz/poppassd-ceti/README.md

     make
     sudo make install

-Since version 1.8.9 the default deployment method is [systemd.socket](https://www.freedesktop.org/software/systemd/man/systemd.socket.html): `systemd` handles the port
+Since version 1.8.9 the default deployment method on Linux is [systemd.socket](https://www.freedesktop.org/software/systemd/man/systemd.socket.html): `systemd` handles the port
 `106/tcp` and starts `poppassd@.service` instance on new connection.
 Locations of installed files:

 * `/usr/local/sbin/poppassd`
 * `/etc/systemd/system/poppassd.socket`
 * `/etc/systemd/system/poppassd.service`
 * `/etc/pam.d/poppassd`

+The service files are *not* installed Linux servers without `systemd` and FreeBSD.
+Service definition is up to the administrator on these servers.

 Testing
 -------